 Raccoons are common urban pests, often drawn to grubs in the lawn and trash for food.
 They may use chimneys, attics, and deck areas to nest and reproduce.
-If left unchecked their grip on your property only grows.
-They may search your home for potential entry points – using pet doors as access to scavenge for food.
+If left unchecked their grip on your property only grows and they may search your home for potential entry points.

 Here are a few signs of raccoon presence: